andrewsage/slackbot/README.md

 # SlackBot
-Python based Slack Bot that makes use of SlackClient
+Python based Slack Bot that makes use of [Python SlackClient](http://slackapi.github.io/python-slackclient/)

 # SlackBot
 SlackBot is the base class that connects to your registered Slack Bot.